 If you’ve found this guide useful, please do let us know in the comments below.

 And, if you’re running paid ads, don’t forget to block invalid traffic with ClickCease.
-A surefire way to increase your ad targeting, reduce your ad spend and convert more customers.
+This is a surefire way to increase your ad targeting, reduce your ad spend, and convert more customers.